If you are visiting Budapest in summer, take a perfect day trip to Lake Balaton, Hungary, and thank me later!

 - 3-Day Budapest Itinerary

-Save Lake Balaton Hungary to Pinterest
+Save Lake Balaton, Hungary to Pinterest

 I had never heard of this lake, but it looks really beautiful and so does the surrounding area!
 Great idea for a future trip in Europe 🙂